 The End of the World

 This begs another question: what exactly does the end of the world look like?
-Will it happen only after all people experience enlightenment?
+Will it happen only after everyone has experienced enlightenment?
 In that case, it would be expected that the population of people would decrease, not increase.
-Otherwise, what happens to all those who are still trapped in an infinite number of reincarnations; is there life after death for them, then, and what kind?
+Otherwise, what happens to all those who are still trapped in an infinite number of reincarnations?
+Is there life after death for them, then, and what kind?

 Population